Mask-Tham/tracsia_dashboard/README.md

 ## Installation

-> We recommend you use yarn
+> We recommend you use yarn or npm

 1. Install all packages